A Thoughtworks perspective on CircleCI’s 2026 State of Software Delivery Report

 With AI-generated code entering pipelines at unprecedented volume, the attack surface and governance burden grow proportionally.
 The Thoughtworks Technology Radar has flagged AI antipatterns including complacency with AI-generated code and AI-accelerated shadow IT as emerging risks.
 When 30% of main-branch merges are failing, the temptation to relax quality gates or bypass review processes is real — and dangerous.
 Any framework for scaling AI-driven delivery must include continuous compliance and security validation baked into the pipeline, not bolted on afterward.

-The CircleCI report’s conclusion — that success in the AI era depends on the ability to validate, integrate and recover at scale — is correct but incomplete.
-Validation infrastructure is necessary but not sufficient.
-Based on our experience transforming engineering organizations, we recommend leaders focus on four priorities.
+The CircleCI report’s conclusion — that success in the AI era depends on the ability to validate, integrate and recover at scale and with incredible speed — is consistent with what we see.
+Validation infrastructure is a key gap for many as they enter the AI era.
+Based on our experience transforming engineering organizations, to address it and other issues caused by AI adoption, we recommend leaders focus on four priorities.

 Invest in your internal developer platform